-How To Get Rid of Ants
+How To Get Rid Of Ants

-How can I control ants?
+How can I get rid of ants?

-Ants may enter your house foraging for food or seeking shelter.
-Understanding the behavior of ants will help you with the recommended pest control procedures outlined here.
-They enter through the smallest openings, foraging for water or food.
+Ants may enter your house foraging for food or seek shelter.
+Understanding the behavior of ants will help you with the recommended ant control procedures outlined here.
+Ants enter through the smallest openings, foraging for water or food.
 They are in search of either sweet based food or protein/grease based foods.
-Once they find a food source, ants will leave a pheromone trail for other ants to follow.
+Once the ants find a food source, they will leave a pheromone trail for other ants to follow.Ant Identification Chart

 Do I have Ants or Termites?